 Next comes searching the website for the cheapest or most beautiful Walt Disney World resort hotels.
 Are they too expensive this time of year?
 Then it’s time to check out their more affordable neighbors off Disney property.

 Before you know it, Google searches, blog reading, and forum poring begin to take over.

 So it begins.
 The excessive strategizing and plotting just one more trip.
 And suddenly, you’re telling the family, “we’re going to Disney!”

 Are you a Disney trip planning addict?
 If so, you LIVE this elated feeling!

 The Psychology of Pleasure

 I prefer to call my obsession with all forms of trip planning a ‘hobby.’
 It makes it sound healthier than any other term.
 However, I do have science on my side.

 Why do people become obsessed with Disney World?

 Scientific research showed that experiences provided more long-lasting pleasure than material possessions.
-While this applies to all experiences and all forms of travel, it is also true for those who love to travel to the most magical place on Earth.
+While this applies to all experiences and forms of travel, it is valid for those who love to travel to the most magical place on Earth.

 ‘Here you leave today and enter the world of yesterday, tomorrow, and fantasy’ –Walt Disney